chry04/PLUSplacer/README.md

 ------------------------
 Summary
 ------------------------
-pplacer-XR (eXtra Range) is an extension for the likelihood-based phylogenetic placement method pplacer, which allows pplacer to run on ultra-large reference trees.
+pplacer-XR (eXtra Range) is an extension for the maximum likelihood phylogenetic placement method pplacer, which allows pplacer to run on ultra-large reference trees.
 It is a python program that can be run on **Linux and MacOS**

 ------------------------